 1.4 How Long the Plan Will Last

-The plan will last until 2036 by which time it will need to have been reviewed and extended if it is to continue to have validity.
+The plan will last until 2031 by which time it will need to have been reviewed and extended if it is to continue to have validity.
+This duration aligns with that of the Local Plan.